“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

-Delayed car accident injuries can cost victims thousands in settlement recovery.
+Delayed injury symptoms after a car accident can cost victims thousands in settlement recovery.
 You could walk away from a car accident feeling fine, only to days or weeks later develop debilitating symptoms.

 But that time you didn’t spend getting medical treatment means you missed out on your insurance benefits.
 Also, it puts you in a worse position for arguing a personal injury claim.
 The defendant’s insurance company will argue that your lack of immediate medical treatment proves that your symptoms aren’t actually bad.